Family (Cooper novel): Themes

 Cooper uses the main narrator, Clora, as a vessel to speak to the audience members, which is unusual within common neo-slave narratives.
-Cooper’s novel enacts rehabilitative storytelling, which forces readers to acknowledge the slave history within the United States as well and urges for social regeneration in the present.
-Cooper’s novel gives its audience members a call to action and to work on ridding themselves of racists tendencies.
+Cooper's novel enacts rehabilitative storytelling, which forces readers to acknowledge the slave history within the United States as well and urges for social regeneration in the present.
+Cooper's novel gives its audience members a call to action and to work on ridding themselves of racists tendencies.

 Cooper also discusses racial identity within the novel as most of the children, such as Sun, Peach, and Doak Jr. are biracial.
 The concept of passing as another race is demonstrated by Peach never discussing her racial background and only being able to take family members back to Scotland who appeared white.
 Similarly, the only reason that Sun was able to escape the South was because the color of his skin was so white.
 Within the novel, Cooper demonstrates both how passing for a different race was used as a method for survival, as well as the pointlessness for discriminating against one another via race.

 Critical reception

 Critical reception for the novel has been positive.
 In an article for the CLA Journal, Cynthia Downing Bryant noted that Family provides an "extensive exploration of the benefits and consequences of passing" but that Cooper "consistently makes it clear that passing may be a means to an end, but it simply cannot yield true self-liberation."
 The novel has also been praised alongside Cooper's 1998 The Wake of the Wind as "historically grounded studies of the horror and complexity of slaver and its aftereffects.
 Both novels add to our understanding of some of the more difficult aspects of African American life since the mid-to-late 1800s."

 A reviewer for The Washington Post was critical in their review, stating that "the book suffers from a flat first-person narrative that does not allow the characters to take life, a serious lack of information about slavery and a tendency to cliche: "But life and time just kept movin on, like it always does."
 Roy Hoffman for The New York Times was more positive, calling it "the sort of book that ought to be read out loud".

+During an author tour, a reviewer at the Literary Guild and Doubleday Book Club, delivered a review for Publishers Weekly stating that "with power and grace, Cooper weaves the dialect, style and myths of the South into a portrait of the hell that was slavery."